mongodb/docs/source/reference/mongoimport.rst

-   Specifies the port number, if the MongoDB instance is not running on the standard port. (i.e. ``27017``) You may also specify a port number using the :command:`mongoimport --host` command.
+   Specifies the port number, if the MongoDB instance is not running on the standard port. (i.e. ``27017``) You may also specify a port number using the :option:`mongoimport --host` command.

 .. option:: --ipv6